 - Place the apples in the bottom of the crockpot.
-Sprinkle the cinnamon, nutmeg and cloves over top.
+Sprinkle the cinnamon, nutmeg, and cloves (and sugar if desired) over top.
 Pour in water and stir to combine.

-- Cook on low 8 to 10 hours, or until the mixture is thickened and dark brown.
+- Cook on low for 8 to 10 hours, or until the mixture is thickened and dark brown.

 - In a blender, blend apples until it reaches your desired consistency.
 Taste and add any seasonings or sugar, if desired.
-Cook 1 more hour.
+Cook for 1 more hour.

-- Carefully spoon mixture into containers and seal with a lid.
+- Carefully spoon the mixture into containers and seal with a lid.
 It will keep for 2 to 3 weeks in the refrigerator and 4 months in the freezer.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.